Southern Utah Wado Kai Karate Dojo Etiquette

 6. Beginning and Ending Class

-• Recite the dojo kun (dojo principles) if required.
+• Recite the dojo kun (dojo principles), if required.

 7. Sparring (Kumite) Etiquette

-• Bow before and after sparring.
+• Bow to your partner before and after each sparring session.

 8. General Dojo Manners

-• Keep the dojo clean and tidy.
+• Help keep the dojo clean and organized.

-8. Absences
+9. Absences